Roger K. Summit: Development

 Summit and his team were striving to create a system that was adaptable.
 The system would allow users to gain the desired search outcome they sought in an easy and efficient manner.
 In 1965, they had developed a working prototype of Dialog and sought to have the prototype tested in a real situation using NASA's STAR database.
 When Summit's proposal was rejected over the Bunker Ramo System, he did not give up and instead created a smaller scale proposal, with minimized economic investment, for an experiment with Dialog to run parallel to Bunker Ramo.
-The minimalist proposal at the Ames Research Center proved to be more successful than the Bunker Ramo System leading to Dialog earning a contract with NASA in 1966 (Summit, 2002).
+The minimalist proposal at the Ames Research Center proved to be more successful than the Bunker Ramo System leading to Dialog earning a contract with NASA in 1966.
 Information searches within the NASA STAR database went from taking 14 hours, plus shipping and handling, to a few minutes with Summit's Dialog system.
 Dialog was proving to be so much faster and efficient than anything seen before and in 1967, they received an award to develop the NASA RECON system.
 Dialog was associated with creating the first national network of terminals involving a large-scale database of 400,000 aerospace citations.

 The success of NASA RECON led to many other contracts.
 Under Dr. Summit's direction, various versions of Dialog called RECON were installed in the 1960s for such government agencies as the U.S Atomic Energy Commission and the European Space Agency.
 Then, in 1969, the US Office of Education negotiated a contract to put their database on the Dialog system.
 In this contract, teachers and researchers would only be given access to search functions.
 The ERIC database (only offering educational materials) was the first, extensive, nationwide application that was a non-defense related online information retrieval service.
 This service was carried out through several centers around the country, and ultimately changed Dialog's business from installation of a system- to providing services of a system (Summit, 2002).

 By 1972, Summit once again made a proposition and had convinced Lockheed that with the competition in the field, and the success of their work, they needed to go commercial.
 It was then that Dialog was established as a commercial information retrieval business.
-It became an independent company and was a success from that point on (Summit, 2002).
+It became an independent company and was a success from that point on.
 In 1981, Dialog Information Services became a subsidiary of Lockheed Corporation and in 1988 they were purchased for $353 million by Knight-Ridder, Inc. By 1995, Dialog Information Services became Knight-Ridder Information Inc. In 1997, they were purchased by M.A.I.D PLC for $420 million and became The Dialog Corporation.